 - Weigh the options: When faced with a decision in business, big or small, start by weighing the options.
 Start by making a list of your options on paper or in your head.
 Then write out the pros and cons of each option and possible outcomes for each.

-- Trust your instincts + Faith: You don’t have to make decisions blindly.
-Trusting in your faith and your instincts can help make even the smallest decision easier.
-Making faith-based business decisions helps cut down on the indecisiveness.
+- Trust your instincts: You don’t have to make decisions blindly.
+Trusting in your instincts can help make even the smallest decision easier.
+Making faith-based business decisions helps cut down on indecisiveness too.

 - Make the decision: A huge part of being more decisive is actually making a decision.
 Instead of going back and forth about it and stalling the process, make a decision and stick with it.
 You could have probably chosen something else and still see a good outcome.